VestHQ/FinTechToGo/README.md

 # FinTechToGo
-The fastest way to stay upto date on FinTech
+The fastest way to stay up to date on FinTech